pavelm14/lab_miscellaneous/molecular_clock/README.md

 More information about model selection and molecular clocks in the BEAST2 environment: https://beast.community/clocks

 Second, we will use bModelTest to integrate out and perform model averaging of site models simultaneously with the inference of phylogeny.
 Select the tab *Site Model* and change the *Gamma Site Model* to *BEAST Model Test* in all partitions.
+We assume that the rate of evolution varies among partitions by estimating the "Mutation Rate" for each site model (more information: [BEAST](https://beast.community/constructing_models) and [BEAST2](https://www.beast2.org/2015/06/23/help-beast-acts-weird-or-how-to-set-up-rates.html) tutorials).

 ![BEAUti bModelTest](https://github.com/pavelm14/lab_miscellaneous/blob/main/molecular_clock/BEAUti_bModelTest.png)